In order to understand how color analysis works here is an in-depth breakdown of all of its elements clearly explained...

 This will allow you to see how the colors affect their overall appearance - which colors enhance and which detract or make them look worse.
 It really is that simple.
 A color is either going to look great on you or it is not.

-Our skin, hair, and eyes are made up of a blend of multiple colors and include some version of every color found in the color wheel/rainbow.
+Our skin, hair, and eyes are made up of a blend of the three primary colors which blend and breakdown into some version of every color found in the color wheel/rainbow.
 This is why every person can wear some version of all 12 colors.

 Because as I stated earlier there are no absolutes.
 Color is fluid and exists on a gradient scale so to put things very simply in color analysis we are trying to determine where you fall overall on this scale.